Ingredient Profile

 Summary

-Yoto et al. (2014) demonstrated that L-Theanine supplementation improved cognitive task performance scores by 12% in 30 adults under mental stress, significantly outperforming the placebo, consistent with research into promoting relaxation and cognitive performance and supporting Focus and Presence.
+Yoto et al. (2014) reported that L-Theanine supplementation was associated with a 12% improvement in cognitive task performance scores in 30 adults under mental stress, outperforming the placebo group.

 Study Details